samchopair/vendorportalvendordocs/common/troubleshooting.md

 A: Yes, you can download batch Excel files which contain your product data.
 Administrators can also export product data for you if needed.

-### Catsy Sync Questions
+### Product Sync Questions

-**Q: What is Catsy?**
+**Q: What is the product sync system?**

-A: Catsy is the external Product Information Management (PIM) system where approved products are synchronized for final publication and distribution.
+A: The system is where approved products are synchronized for final publication and distribution.

-**Q: When do my products sync to Catsy?**
+**Q: When do my products sync?**

-A: Products are eligible for Catsy sync after batch approval.
-Administrators control when and how products are synced to Catsy.
+A: Products are eligible for sync after batch approval.
+Administrators control when and how products are synced.

-**Q: Can I see if my products have been synced to Catsy?**
+**Q: Can I see if my products have been synced?**

 A: Product sync status may be visible in the product detail view, depending on system configuration.
 Contact your administrator for sync status information.

-**Q: What if my product fails to sync to Catsy?**
+**Q: What if my product fails to sync?**

 A: Administrators monitor sync failures and will work to resolve issues.
 You may be contacted if product data needs to be corrected.